dadebeats/lol-nlp-prediction/README.md

 We do not recommend using scripts in this folder as there would be need to load credit to the OpenAI API and provide API key.
 We provide the outputs the API returned, anyway.

+## `winner_prediction/baseline_lstm.py`

+This script is the core experimental driver used in Chapters 4 and 5 of the thesis.
+It runs the specified training procedure, reports the best validation metric observed in each run, saves the best-performing model, and produces training curves.

+In its basic form, the script can be executed without parameters (`python baseline_lstm.py`), in which case a default configuration is used.

+The primary configuration parameters are `--dataset`, which specifies the input dataset, and `--optuna_run`, which toggles between standard training and hyperparameter optimization mode.
+When `--optuna_run` is enabled, selected hyperparameters are overridden by Optuna-suggested values before the final training runs.
+Trials may also be terminated early via Optuna’s pruning mechanism if intermediate performance is poor.

+The prediction target is selected via `--target_col`, which supports `team1_result`, `team1_kills`, `gamelength`, and `kill_total`.
+The `--feature_fn` parameter controls which feature sets are used as model
+inputs:
+- `embedding`: text embeddings only,
+- `target`: history of the target variable only,
+- `numerical`: numerical match features,
+- `all`: numerical features combined with embeddings,
+- `garbage`: random inputs (random baseline).

+For embedding-based configurations, dimensionality can be reduced using PCA via the `--pca` parameter.

+Training samples are constructed as fixed-length **historical sequences**.
+For each target match, the model receives the previous `k` matches for both teams, matched by exact player roster and ordered chronologically, with only matches strictly preceding the target included.
+The `--k` parameter controls the maximum history length, while `--min_history` specifies the minimum number of historical matches required for both teams for a sample to be included.

+To control training stability and variance, the number of epochs is set via `--epochs`, and the entire training process can be repeated multiple times using `--runs`.
+Reported results correspond to the mean and standard deviation across these independent runs.

+Remaining parameters correspond to standard LSTM and optimization hyperparameters.
+Examples of full script invocations with concrete parameter settings are provided in the thesis appendix.

 ---

 ## Technical documentation